-Within the first week of employment each new hire will be required to sign off upon completing and understanding the required diversity training.
+Goal #1: BCBC, within the first week of employment each new hire will be required to sign off upon completing and understanding the required diversity training.
 Before the end of each calendar year all employees will be required to also review diversity training and sign the acknowledgement.
-Signed Records will be retained in HR files.
-Report annual totals.
+Signed records will be retained in Human Resources files.
+BCBC will report annual totals.